hydraulic-software/conveyor/guidebook/docs/tutorial/2-create-a-template-project.md

 !!! warning
     * Electron support is in beta.
 It has received less testing than the other types of app.
-    * The pretty Van Gogh style demo shader in the OpenGL app is under a non-commercial Creative Commons license.
-If you do actually want to make an OpenGL app, make sure to delete the shader first.

 Generating a project based on these templates is the quickest way to try things out.
 The JVM and Electron apps are easy to play with because you don't need cross-compilers.
 For the C++ project you'll need to compile it on each OS that you wish to target.
 It's your choice, this tutorial will guide you through all of them.